Facets-cloud/InCa/docs/2_terminologies.md

 ### Example

-The orders-database Intent might have to be fulfilled with a larger resource allocation in production environment than in the lower environments.
-This information is captured as overrides, which are environment specific.
+The orders-database Intent might require a larger resource allocation in the production environment than in the lower environments.
+This information is captured as overrides, which are environment-specific.

+---